clauswilke/clauswilke.github.io.old/_posts/2017-11-12-move-over-Strunk-White.md

 ## Writing productively

 The last area where many writers struggle is productivity.
-Despite extensive knowledge about storytelling and grammar, your writing sessions may well consist of hours of staring at a blank piece of paper or an empty computer screen, with the occasional writing and subsequent deletion of a single awkward sentence.
+Despite extensive knowledge of storytelling and grammar, your writing sessions may well consist of hours of staring at a blank piece of paper or an empty computer screen, with the occasional writing and subsequent deletion of a single awkward sentence.
 How to overcome this struggle is covered well in *How to Write a Lot* by Silvia:

 > Paul J. Silvia. *How to Write a Lot: A Practical Guide to Productive Academic Writing.* American Psychological Association, 2007.

 It turns out that there isn't that much to be said about how to write a lot, other than that you have to write a lot.
-I like Silvia's book because it makes no pretense otherwise.
+Silvia's book makes no pretense otherwise, and that's why I like it.
 Silvia covers the key concepts in a few short and highly readable chapters.

 ## Bonus